 Scope and Content: The collection consists of correspondence, meeting and task forces notes, articles, retreat notes, and reports.
 There are also a personal scrapbook and photographs.

 New England Jesuit Province Archives; New England Province of the Society of Jesus; and MacFarlane, Joseph F. SJ, "Joseph F. MacFarlane, SJ Papers" (2015).
 Finding Aids, Special Collections.
-Paper 26.
+26.